imenbelhadj/BIS15FinalProject_Group7/Adult-Language-Acquisition.md

 ![](Adult-Language-Acquisition_files/figure-html/unnamed-chunk-28-1.png)<!-- -->

-- Looking at spread of the other categories
+- Looking at spread of the other residency categories

 ```r
 languages2 %>%